buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Sav.
 Throws**: | +2 Will, +1 Fortitude |
 | **Ability Score**: | Charisma or Wisdom |

-Through your performance - singing, dancing, oratory, or artistic in general - you are able to inspire courage in companions who can hear or see you, within a radius of 6 meters.
+Through your performance - singing, dancing, oratory, or art in general - you are able to inspire courage in companions who can hear or see you, within a radius of 6 meters.

 The **first time** you take this Feat, your companions have a bonus of +1 to Attack Roll and Damage in combat.